-Sometime after my first Boston Marathon and doing reasonably well at a handful of competitive trail races, my wife handed me a brochure for an UltraMarathon (defined as any race longer than 26.2 mi – typically 50k, 50m, 100k, or 100m).
+Sometime after my first Boston Marathon and a handful of competitive trail races, my wife handed me a brochure for an Ultra Marathon (defined as any race longer than 26.2 miles – typically 50k, 50m, 100k, or 100m).
 It was like a bolt of lightning shot through me!
-Ultra running is defined by a very different set of rules and limits, and the community of ultra runners by a very different set of norms.
+Ultra running is defined by a very different set of rules and limits, and the community of ultra runners are defined by a very different set of norms.
 There was a whole new world out there, built on races designed to test the very limits of human capability.
 While speed determines the winner of an ultra, the process of reaching the finish line requires self-denial, and a fair measure of willfully-embraced suffering that is quite foreign to most of us.
-My synapses connected all the way back to the little boy running around his house just because 100 sounded like a big number.
-Somehow, even then I intuitively knew that I would achieve the gift of balance by quieting my mind by through flirting with the limits of my physical capability.
+My synapses connected all the way back to the little boy running around his house just because "100" sounded like a big number.
+Somehow, even then, I intuitively knew that I would achieve the gift of balance by quieting my mind and experimenting with the limits of my physical capability.

-We agreed that there is a fundamentally spiritual dimension to ultra-running, although many people can’t relate to it.
+We agreed that there is a fundamentally spiritual dimension to ultra-running, although most people can’t relate to it.
 It is perhaps a form of asceticism, or a discipline like meditation.
-At the core of it, running that hard, to that degree of fatigue and self-denying exhaustion, is an act of voluntarily seeking out the outer reaches our own limits.
+At the core of it, running that hard, that far, and to that degree of fatigue and exhaustion, is an act of voluntarily seeking out the outer reaches our own limits.
 Somewhere deep into an ultra race, well-beyond the point where I’m still feeling proud of myself for how fast I’m running, the reality of what drives the whole universe begins to emerge.
 I am finite, small and limited.
-This is an important lesson for me to be grounded in, as I am prone to live my life under the illusion that I am infinitely powerful, and in complete control of my destiny!
-Running an organization, raising a family and pontificating about “meaning” leaves one somewhat vulnerable to the illusion of omnipotence.
-My running partner and I agreed, we both need – and were blessed to discover –the discipline of ultra running as a way of voluntarily placing ourselves in a position where we have no choice but to be reminded of our limits, our needs, and our utter dependence on a Creator to guide us.
+This is an important lesson for me to be grounded in, as I am prone to live my life under the illusion that I am infinitely powerful, and in complete control of my destiny.
+Running an organization, raising a family and pontificating daily about “meaning” leaves one somewhat vulnerable to the illusion of omnipotence.
+My running partner and I agreed, we both need – and were blessed to discover –the discipline of ultra running as a way of voluntarily placing ourselves in a position where we have no choice but to be reminded of our limits, our needs, and our dependence on a Creator to guide us.

 Most ultras lead me through a few hours of despair to a place of immense gratitude.
 On those occasions where I’m lucky enough to have family nearby to meet me at an aid station, the encounters I have with them are deeply emotional experiences.
 I recall a moment where I saw my wife driving down a dirt road on the other side of a canyon to meet me at an aid station.
 She was perhaps three miles away, but distinguishable because of the garish rack I have mounted on my truck!
-The mere sight of her, knowing that she loves me enough to put up with this insane pursuit, left me crying for the next half hour.
+The mere sight of her, knowing that she loves me enough to put up with this insane pursuit, left me in tears.
 Without the mindfulness brought on by a voluntary pursuit of suffering, it is easy for me to simply take her and my children for granted.
-Solitary trail moments always awaken in me a powerful sense of gratitude for my family, my friends, my co-workers and the opportunities I’ve been given in this life.
+Solitary trail moments always awaken in me a powerful sense of gratitude for my family, my friends, my co-workers and the opportunities I’ve been given in life.

-In her high school years, she has gravitated toward running.
+I have come to realize that, through genetics or some other set of forces, my oldest daughter may be one of those people.
+Now in her high school years, she has gravitated toward running.
 She’s not the fastest kid on the team, but she’s naturally able to run hard and long.
 As she develops the maturity to speak about the integration of her feelings, her awareness is striking!
 A long run “resets” her focus, much the way it does for me.
-I’ve enjoyed coaching her as she explores new distances, nutrition and race strategy, and guiding her around the singletrack trails that surround our farm.
+I’ve enjoyed coaching her as she explores new distances, nutrition and race strategy, and guiding her around the single track trails that surround our farm.
 She has the intellectual ability to accomplish pretty much anything she desires in life – perhaps running will be her ground zero, her salvation, and her “tether to reality” as it has been for me.